Province of Manitoba

 8. Firearms should never be put down anywhere except a controlled area.
 Caution must be taken to ensure dirt, mud, snow or debris is not allowed to plug the barrel.
 Before any firearm is discharged with blanks, the firearm must be checked and inspected using the PROVE safety checking procedure, including checking the barrel for obstructions.

-Firearms Safety Coordinator is the only person to determine if a scene should continue or must be stopped.
+9. In the event of a misfire or jam, the Firearms Safety Coordinator is the only person to determine if a scene should continue or must be stopped.
 Failure to function properly should cause a firearm to be taken out of use until such time as the cause can be determined, a repair effected, and test discharges performed.
 The decision to resume use of the firearm should be solely that of the Firearms Safety Coordinator.

-Firearms Safety Coordinator is to determine the level of protection required for every scene involving blanks.
+10. No crew, cast or other personnel should be in the vicinity of a firearm being discharged without approved eye and ear protection.
+The Firearms Safety Coordinator is to determine the level of protection required for every scene involving blanks.
 All safety gear is to be supplied by the production and available to all cast and crew in the vicinity of discharges, whether required or not.

 11. Polycarbonate sheets (i.e. “Lexan”™) should be placed between any personnel and any firearm discharged at close range in their vicinity.